 Statistics is a skill and not a spectator sport -- you must do it to learn it, you must get in the pool to learn to swim.
 To help you get yourself into the pool, homework assignments - take-home problem sets -- will be assigned most weeks.
-Assignments will be due on Fridays at 3 pm (every Friday except the day after Thanksgiving).
-You can hand the assignments in at the Psychology Office (131 Straub Hall) or in-person (only) to your lab instructor.
-Be sure to put your name and your lab instructor's name on it when handing in.
-The problem sets will be graded on a 10 point scale (0-10); one of them

-(that due Dec.
-2) will be unusually long and count double.
-Late problem sets, get 1⁄2 of their points if turned in by Monday 3 pm, but after Monday 3 pm no points can be obtained (we don't grade them, though we will check them).
-However, all hope (and credit) is not lost if you fail to get a problem set in on time - you are required to turn in all homework assignments by the last class session in order to get bonus credit (5% of the course grade) and even problem sets that were very late and therefore got no grade count toward this bonus credit.
+Assignments will be due at the beginning of class on Thursdays, except that students get one extra day for the last homework, which is due on Friday, Dec.
+5 at 10 am at the Psychology Office (131 Straub Hall) or in-person (only) to your lab instructor; no credit will be given if the homework due Dec.
+5 is turned in late.
+Be sure to put your name and your lab instructor's name on all homework when handing in.
+The homework will be graded on a 10 point scale (0-10); one of them (that due Dec.
+5) will be unusually long and count double.
+Except for the Dec.
+5 homework, late homeworks get 1⁄2 of their earned points if turned in by the succeeding Monday at 3 pm, but after Monday 3 pm no points can be obtained (we don't grade these really really late ones, though we will check them).
+However, all hope (and all credit) is not lost if you fail to get a homework in on time - you are required to turn in all homework assignments by the last class session in order to get full-completion-bonus credit (5% of the course grade) and even homework that was very late and therefore got no grade counts toward this bonus credit.